SamuelJLeonard/Knorr-Held_Rasser/README.md

 To run the MCMC yourself, download the two R files 'Knorr Held MCMC.R' and 'Knorr Held Functions and Data.R'.
 Then open the file 'Knorr Held MCMC.R'.

-In this respository you'll also see a
+In this respository you'll also see a PDF containing a brief description of the Knorr-Held and Rasser algorithm.